ChristopherDrum/pez/README.md

 ## ZIL with [ZAP](https://eblong.com/infocom/#zap)
 Getting a universal toolset for running these would be a great addition to having ZIP running.
 ZIL was the programming language Infocom used internally for their game development, where we tend to use Inform today.
 This was then compiled into z-machine assembly using a tool called ZILCH.
 That assembly was then processed into z-machine code through a program called ZAP.
 The output of ZIP was a data file that ZIP interpreters could play.

 ZILF and ZAPF are from-scratch replacements to the ZILCH and ZAP toolchain above.
 [I use these tools](https://github.com/ChristopherDrum/status-line-classics/blob/main/build.sh) to provide bespoke customizations of classic Infocom source code which are formatted to look good in Status Line.
-However, these tools were written in Visual Studio in C# and would need to be completely rewritten in portable C to preseve via Cosmopolitan.
+However, these tools were written in Visual Studio in C# and would need to be completely rewritten in portable C to preserve via Cosmopolitan.

 [ZILCH is quite complex](https://github.com/ZoBoRf/ZILCH-How-to?tab=readme-ov-file#to-run-zilch-muddle-is-needed), and likely won't be possible to target for this project.
 Running original ZILCH requires ITS MUDDLE and... that's about as far as I can understand right now.
 Getting ZILCH alone to run at all sounds like it was a pretty monumental task; an easy compilation simply looks out of reach.